 /SearchResults.aspx?title=&author=hakim&grade=&format=&review=&sciencetrade=no&recentreview=no" target="_blank"/> NSTA

 Right now I'm immersed in biology, especially the story of how we figured out the DNA/RNA code that guides all life.
 I'm actually writing three complementary books in biology.
 One begins with Vesalius and Leonardo da Vinci, continues on to Darwin and Mendel, ending as the 19th century ends.
 The second book focuses on genetics, beginning at Columbia University's famous "fly room."and finally arriving at today's world of CRISPER and horizontal gene transfer.

 The third book begins with the formation of Earth and the first microbial life.
 Before long you have fish, then dinosaurs, then us.

 History Helps Make Sense of Science

 Biology's iconic Carl Woese with me at The University of Illinois, Urbana-Champaign.
 I'm currently writing books on evolutionary biology and Woese may have done as much for the field as anyone since Mr. Darwin.
-Actually Worse , who died in 2012, might not agree: he had problems with Charles Darwin and his image, so he might go farther.
+Actually Worse , who died in 2012, might not agree: he had problems with Charles Darwin and some of his ideas.

 **Note the license plate.